Asian stocks mixed after Bank of Japan raises policy rate for first time in 17 years - ExBulletin

 Asian stocks mixed after Bank of Japan raises policy rate for first time in 17 years

-NEW YORK (AP) U.S. stocks are higher Tuesday as Wall Street waits to hear what the Federal Reserve will do with interest rates.
+NEW YORK (AP) U.S. stocks are drifting Tuesday as Wall Street waits to hear what the Federal Reserve will say about the direction it will take interest rates.

-International Paper jumped 11.1%, the biggest gain in the S&P 500 after naming investment firm KKR executive Andrew Silvernail as its new CEO.
+The fall in technology stocks weighed on the market as some of the Wall Street mania around artificial intelligence technology subsided.

-Unilever's US-traded shares rose 2.7% after announcing they were Ben & Jerry's spin-off and its ice cream business, while eliminating 7,500 jobs.
+Nvidia, whose chips are driving much of the shift to AI, fell 3.2% after unveiling new products at its developers conference.
+Analysts called them powerful and said they would keep Nvidia ahead of competitors, but its stock had already skyrocketed more than 240% compared to the previous year.

-Nvidia, which has become one of the most influential stocks on the market, evolved throughout the day.
-Nvidia went from an initial decline of nearly 4% to a gain of 0.6% after unveiling new products at its developers conference.
-Analysts called them powerful and said they would keep Nvidia ahead of its competitors.
-Its stock has already more than tripled compared to the previous year.
+Super Micro Computer, whose stock went from less than $100 to more than $1,000 in a year, fell 9.2%.
+The seller of servers and storage systems used in AI and other computing said it plans to sell 2 million shares of its stock.

-On the losing side of Wall Street was Super Micro Computer, whose stock had previously gone from less than $100 to more than $1,000 in a year.
-The seller of servers and storage systems used in AI and other computing systems fell 10.7% after announcing plans to sell 2 million shares of its stock.
+Unilever's US-traded shares rose 3% after announcing they were Ben & Jerry's spin-off and its ice cream business, while eliminating 7,500 jobs.

 Elsewhere on Wall Street, the focus was on the Federal Reserve.